-The Goat Rock Trail to Hampden Overlook in Hampden, Massachusetts is a difficult 1.8-mile out-and-back trail that leads up to Goat Rock and a stunning vista point with views of Hampden and the surrounding hills.
+The Goat Rock Trail to Hampden Overlook at the Goat Rock Conservation Land in Hampden, Massachusetts is a difficult 1.8-mile out-and-back trail that leads up to Goat Rock and a stunning vista point with views of Hampden and the surrounding hills.

 Goat Rock is located roughly 0.2-miles from the parking area at the end of Country Club Drive in Hampden, MA.
 The first climb is steep and rocky but there appears to be a more gentle ascent available.
 The trail opens up to several trails just after the sign, this recording covers the first right-hand side, marked by white blazes.
 From Goat Rock, Hampden Overlook is roughly 1.25 miles beyond according to the sign, this recorded track puts it at 1 mile, so the signage is slightly off.